 A standalone WMS is a warehouse management solution that focuses just on warehouse management.
 While it may integrate with other solutions its features will be warehouse focussed.

-- Lack of visibility over processes.
-As they are only concerned with warehouse operations, there may be gaps in your reporting when trying to look at the entire fulfilment process.
+Lack of visibility over processes.
+As they are only concerned with warehouse operations, there may be gaps in your reporting when trying to look at the entire fulfillment process.

-- Standalone solutions can be time-consuming as you have to log in to different products to complete the ecommerce fulfilment process.
+Standalone solutions can be time-consuming as you have to log in to different products to complete the ecommerce fulfillment process.

-- They can be cost-inefficient as you will have to purchase other solutions to be able to manage your fulfilment.
+They can be cost-inefficient as you will have to purchase other solutions to be able to manage your fulfillment.

 This type of wms will have the same database as the rest of your order management system.
 Meaning that your entire order management flow will be integrated together.

-- Integrated systems give you one centralised system for your order fulfilment needs.
+Integrated systems give you one centralised system for your order fulfillment needs.
 This means your orders, inventory and shipping information are perfectly in sync at all times.

-- Depending on the standalone and the integrated solution you are choosing from, it may be that the integrated one has fewer warehouse, or less specialised, functions.
+Depending on the standalone and the integrated solution you are choosing from, it may be that the integrated one has fewer warehouse, or less specialized, functions.